AVL Trees in Clojure

 Example Usage

-Finally, we are able to create a new AVL insertion/deletion variant, that is a composition of the Binary Search Tree functions and the newly created balance
+Finally, we can create new AVL insertion and deletion variants by composing the Binary Search Tree functions with the newly created balance

 (def avl-insert (comp balance insert))